 Kathy Zaumseil, Director of Administration, a strong and tranquil presence at RAFI, officially retired in March of this year after over a quarter century of service with the organization.
 She was always the first one at the offices in the morning, her bicycle the preferred mode of transportation.
-Kathy was responsible for all admin functions in HR, finance, and general operations, and she served as RAFI’s unofficial historian because of her long career that crossed over from the National Sharecroppers Fund/Rural Advancement Fund to what RAFI is today.
+Kathy was responsible for all admin functions in HR, finance, and general operations, and she served as RAFI’s unofficial historian because of her long career.

 RAFI’s Communications Coordinator VISTA Hayes Simpson met with Kathy shortly after her retirement to ask her about her years of working with RAFI and her plans for the future.
 Find out what she had to say!

 HS: It is the first day of May, 2015 and I am sitting here with Kathy Zaumseil who officially retired from RAFI about 2 months ago.
 I will let her go ahead and introduce herself.
 Could you please tell me what attracted you to RAFI?

 KZ: My name is Kathy Zaumseil and I am the former director of administration for RAFI.
 I started with RAFI in 1990.
 I had found my way to Pittsboro from having been a Peace Corps volunteer in West Africa where I worked in a small village with subsistence farmers.
 Coming from Africa, I thought, here is this organization with international work right here in Pittsboro, this little town of Pittsboro!
 My couple of years in NC I had done some organizing work, helped to organize low-income communities in Durham to advocate for self-improvements in the neighborhood, and my work in Senegal had to do with community organization, working with the villages on organizing themselves and helping identify small community self-help projects to work on.
 So, I’m kind of an organizer at heart.